shilad/cartograph/README.md

 python run-server.py
 ```

-Now you should have a functional map!
+If you go to localhost:8080/static/index.html, you'll hit the landing page, and you can click through to go to your map, or you can just go directly to localhost:8080/static/mapPage.html.
+The html/javascript is set up for wikipedia, but you should have a functional map!